vintasoftware/tapioca-wrapper/README.md

 You can find the full list of available tapioca clients [here](http://tapioca-wrapper.readthedocs.org/en/stable/flavours.html).

-To create new flavours, refer to [New Flavours](http://tapioca-wrapper.readthedocs.org/en/stable/newflavour.html) in the documentation.
+To create new flavours, refer to [Building a wrapper](http://tapioca-wrapper.readthedocs.org/en/stable/buildingawrapper.html) in the documentation.
 There is also a [cookiecutter template](https://github.com/vintasoftware/cookiecutter-tapioca) to help bootstraping new API clients.

 ## Contributors